 The BS program in nutritional science provides students with a strong foundation in nutrition, biological sciences, research methods, and prevention and treatment of health issues.
-With two different tracks, this program prepares students for careers in a variety of fields.
+With two different tracks for nutrition research or integrative nutrition, this program prepares students for careers in a variety of fields.

-The integrative nutrition track establishes a strong basis for evidence-based nutrition practices, nutritional interventions across the lifespan, and both individualized and community approaches to improving human health.
-This track prepares students for careers in a variety of health care settings including naturopathic medicine.
+The integrative nutrition track establishes a strong basis in evidence-based nutrition practices, nutritional interventions across the human lifespan, and both individualized and community approaches to improving human health.
+The track prepares students for careers in a variety of health care settings including naturopathic medicine.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Students from this program can find job opportunities in clinical and life sciences research, medicine, naturopathic medicine, molecular and cellular biology, industry research and development, dentistry and pharmacy.